open-life-science/open-life-science.github.io/index.md

 2. **Connecting** members across different communities, backgrounds, and identities by creating space in this program for them to share their experiences and expertise.
 3. **Empowering** them to become effective Open Science Leaders in their communities as ambassadors for Open Science practices.

+## Values

+We want to make this program mutually beneficial for all the participants.
+Here are a few values we think you will receive from participating in this project.

+- Become a member of the community
+- Exchange skills and build your profiles
+- Highlight your resources by sharing the community
+- Collaborate with others in Open Science projects
+- Develop projects to publish online
+- Participate in designing this program by sharing your feedback and experience
+- Gain insights from other experts in the field
+- Gain recognition and acknowledgement for your work

 ## Schedule

 The first phase of Open Life Science will launch in early 2020!